The Exploit: Anatomy of a Modern Cyber Heist Part 3 - The Clone Trap

 Incident: August 2025

-Marquis Software Solutions — Supply Chain Ransomware
+Marquis Software Solutions: Supply Chain Ransomware

 Attackers exploited an unpatched SonicWall firewall vulnerability to access Marquis's network.
 From there, they moved laterally into client data pipelines.
 74 financial institutions were affected.
 780,000+ individuals had personal data exposed, including Social Security numbers, bank account numbers, dates of birth, and taxpayer identification numbers.
-The breach notification letters, filed with state attorneys general across the country, listed dozens of banks and credit unions that shared the same vendor — and the same vulnerability.
+The breach notification letters, filed with state attorneys general across the country, listed dozens of banks and credit unions that shared the same vendor and the same vulnerability.

 Sources: BleepingComputer, TechRadar, Infosecurity Magazine, state attorney general filings

-For each of those 74 financial institutions, the breach notification process was identical to what they'd face if they had been directly attacked.
+For each of those 74 financial institutions, the breach notification process was identical to what they would face if they had been directly attacked.
 State attorney general notifications.
 Individual letters to every affected member or customer.
 Credit monitoring services.
 Regulatory scrutiny.
 The difference: none of those 74 institutions could have prevented it.
 Their security was irrelevant because the vulnerability was in their vendor's infrastructure.

 How a Single Vendor Breach Cascades Across Your Supply Chain